Omarov3000/ali/public/articles/crafting_unique_ui_experiences/text.md

 For complex scenarios, I use view transitions—animations for when elements appear, reorder, or disappear.
 These transitions help reduce cognitive load and perceived latency.
 The challenge, however, lies in the performance trade-off for animating layout properties.

 FLIP (First, Last, Inverse, Play) helps solve this.
-It's a technique that animates layout changes using transform—a "fast" CSS property.
+It's a technique that animates layout changes using "fast" CSS property such as `transform`.
 FLIP measures the state before and after a property changes (First and Last), rolls back the state (Inverse), and then animates the change (Play).

 The real beauty of this technique lies in its efficiency; since most browsers can offload transform animations to the GPU, it's significantly faster and more performance-friendly than animating layout properties directly.
 This means less jank and a more fluid user experience.